keanucz/hs10/README.md

 ### Docker Deployment

-1. Build and run with Docker Compose:
+1. Build and run with Docker Compose (make sure a writable `./data` directory exists first – it's bind-mounted to `/app/data` inside the container so SQLite and workspaces persist):

   ```bash
   docker-compose up --build